 And I quote James 4:6 “God opposes the proud and gives grace to the humble.”

 Disgrace in the family

-I shared about my sickness to my family and my father even told me that it would be better for me to end my life to avoid SHAME and disgrace in our family.
-My mom even started introducing me as her nephew.
+I shared about my sickness to my family.
+My father told me that it would be better for me to end my life to avoid SHAME and disgrace in our family.
+My mom also started introducing me as her nephew.

-I also lost my friends, my work, shelter, I lost everything but I had to start from somewhere, I had to forgive.
+I lost my friends, my work, shelter, I lost everything, but I had to start from somewhere, I had to forgive.

 And I quote Mark 11:26 “But if you do not forgive, your Father in heaven will not forgive your sins.”